 One of the most commonly asked questions regarding thermostat settings for the home is what is the right setting?
 Ideally, the correct temperature setting is one that will provide the most comfort to both you and your family, and the overall indoor environment.
 This may mean a different temperature depending on your preferences for you and your family.
 However, here are some general guidelines you can follow to find the best settings for your home.

 Recommended Thermostat Settings in Colder Weather

 In the fall and especially the winter you can save a lot on energy costs simply by adjusting the settings for when you are home and when everyone is out of the house.
-A recommended temperature setting for times when you are out of the home is 68 degrees Fahrenheit.
+A suggested thermostat setting for times when you are out of the home is 68 degrees Fahrenheit.
 Energy.gov reports that by simply lowering your home’s temperature by 7°-10°F for 8 hours a day can reduce your energy bills by up to 10% per year.

 You may also want to consider lowering the average home temperature settings of your at night while you are sleeping.
 Most people find it more comfortable to sleep in a cooler environment anyway so you likely won’t even notice the cooler temperature.

 Recommended Home Thermostat Settings in Hotter Weather

 In the summer months, the general thermostat setting recommendation is 78 degrees Fahrenheit, for times when you are home.
 However, if you will be out of your house for more than a few hours, you may want to consider raising the setting so your cooling system only comes on when the air temperature hits a higher temperature.
 Keep in mind that the less of a difference between the indoor and outdoor temperature there is, the more you will be able to save on your energy bills.